digbmc/dsgf/expectations.md

+---
-# Program Expectations
+title: Expectations
+---

+## DSGF Program Requirements

-You will receive a stipend of $1000.
+To support your participation in this program, you will receive a stipend of $1000, paid in two installments.
 You will be expected to:

 - Participate in meetings and workshops
   - We will have 8 sessions that will include discussion and collaborative learning.